Friedelsheim

 Friedelsheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Dürkheim district in Rhineland-Palatinate, Germany.

 Geography

 Location

 The winegrowing centre lies in the eastern Palatinate (Vorderpfalz).
 It belongs to the Verbandsgemeinde of Wachenheim, whose seat is in the like-named town.

 History

-On 24 June 770, Friedelsheim had its first documentary mention.
+The Lorscher Codex contains the first known documentary mention of Friedelsheim.
+The mention outlines a June 24 770 donation made by Wacko to the Monastery of Saint Nazarius in Lorsch, Germany.

 Politics

 Municipal council

 The council is made up of 16 council members, who were elected at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 The municipal election held on 7 June 2009 yielded the following results: